AndyBeverlySchool/MongoDb.Bson.NodaTime/README.md

 # MongoDb.Bson.NodaTime
 BsonSerializers for NodaTime types, for use with the MongoDB C# driver.

+# Supported NodaTime versions

+The major version of MongoDb.Bson.NodaTime is in sync with the major version of NodaTime.

 # Installation
 Grab the latest package from Nuget.
 Yay, Nuget!